 Teachers will spend the remainder of the week prior to hybrid ensuring that students know how to log in and what participation expectations are.
 If you have questions, please email your student’s teacher.

-What if my student can’t log in to Zoom or Schoology?
+What if my student can’t log in to Zoom, Seesaw, or Schoology?

-Please have your student email their teacher right away.
+The parent or student should email their teacher right away.
 Teachers will ensure students are not marked absent and can direct the issue to the appropriate staff member.

 What is the expectation of my student on virtual learning days?